simonmichael/hledger_site/src/install.md

 #### Build with hledger-install

-The [hledger-install.sh][hledger-install] script builds the current release of the hledger tools, plus some [add-ons], in a relatively reliable way.
+The [hledger-install.sh][hledger-install] script builds the current release of the hledger tools, plus some [add-ons], in a relatively reliable way, requiring [bash] but not any Haskell build tools.
-This is a good choice if you are new to Haskell and its build tools.
-It runs on any machine with [bash] (and possibly make, gcc...) installed.
 It uses stack or cabal if you have them (installing stack in ~/.local/bin otherwise), and installs the hledger tools in ~/.local/bin or ~/.cabal/bin respectively.
+This can be a good choice if you are new to Haskell.

 <div class="builder-command">
   curl -sO https://raw.githubusercontent.com/simonmichael/hledger/master/hledger-install/hledger-install.sh <br>